flexcompute/tidy3d/tidy3d/components/README.md

 All monitors must be told how to sample the data in either time or frequency domain.
 For this, the `Sampler()` object is supplied to each `Monitor()`, which can either be:
 - `TimeSampler(times)` (defines the time steps to sample the data at)
-- `FreqSampler(freqs)` (defines the frequencies to sample the data at using running time discrete Fourier tranform).
+- `FreqSampler(freqs)` (defines the frequencies to sample the data at using running time discrete Fourier transform).
 Note that `ModeMonitors()` can only accept `FreqSamplers()` as the modes are only defined at a specific frequency.
 The functions `uniform_times()` and `uniform_freqs()` allow one to easily make evenly spaced samplers.